 Make no mistake, linguistic competence in the language of the country one will visit will surely guarantee a more enjoyable and successful trip, and that is precisely where we teachers come in: in our capacity to ensure that our students are language-wise prepared to get the most out of their trips!

 José Roberto A. Igreja has a BA in English and Literature from PUC – SP.
-He is the author and co-author of several books, among which are:
+He is the author and co-author of several ELT books, including: